-It’s been said that one third of the population in developed countries doesn’t get enough sleep.
+It’s been said that one third of the population in developed countries doesn’t get enough sleep and battle with staying awake at night.

 As a statistic that’s insane and as a problem it’s disturbing because we need sleep to refresh and restore, to think well, to make good decisions, to feel energised and stay in a positive mood.

-There are many reasons why so many of us sleep poorly, but the one I hear most commonly is
+There are many reasons why so many of us stay awake at night, but the one I hear most commonly is:

 “I can’t sleep because I’m thinking about what’s going on at work.”